-The students will be denied to take admission at UKCBC if the Admissions team find that they are not suitable for the course chosen.
-Those who are denied admissions and wish to appeal against the decision can make a formal appeal to the Admissions Office requesting for re-consideration of their application.
+Students will be denied admission at UKCBC if the Admissions team find that they are not suitable for the course chosen.
+Those who are denied admission and wish to appeal against the decision can make a formal appeal to the Admissions Office requesting the re-consideration of their application.

 An appeal can be submitted under various circumstances; when students find that their academic credentials (scores and/or grades) have significantly changed, or some of their documents get lost, or if they believe that there was an error made in their application/initial assessment process.

 The submission of the appeal can be made formally by sending the hard-copy appeal letter along with any relevant evidences that can support the application, or it can be submitted by email to firstname.lastname@example.org.

 1) All appeals must be submitted within 7 working days from the notification of the application refusal.

 2) Students are permitted to submit only one appeal per admission term.

 3) The appeals submitted by hard-copy letter must bear the date and the signature of the student.